M1 Finance vs Betterment

 - M1 Finance: IRA, rollover IRA, brokerage (taxable account), checking

-- Betterment: IRA, rollover IRA, brokerage (taxable account), cash, checking
+- Betterment: IRA, rollover IRA, brokerage (taxable account), cash reserve, checking

 M1 Finance offers most of the basic types of accounts.
 The one thing M1 Finance has that Betterment doesn’t is a kind of loan capability called M1 Borrow.
 However, it doesn’t work quite like your typical loan.